 Contact Number: (218) 751-2784

-John is a Bemidji native and is a graduate of both Bemidji High School and Bemidji State University with a degree in Industrial Technology.
-John and his wife, Mary, have lived in district seven for the past eighteen years, and have three daughters.
-He is currently a school bus driver with the Bemidji School District.
-He also installs dishwashers and other appliances for MJB Home Center in Bemidji.
-John has served on three different church boards or councils, was elected and served two terms on the Beltrami County Board of Commissioners and has served on the Beltrami Electric Cooperative board of directors for the past 6 years.
-John enjoys Bible study, playing the piano, walking and is currently trying to learn the Italian language.
+John is a life-long resident of the Bemidji area, and holds a BS in industrial technology from Bemidji State University.
+John and his wife, Mary, have lived in District 7 for the past 21 years, and have three daughters and four grandchildren.
+John is a self-employed carpenter and installs kitchen appliances.
+John has served on church boards and councils, served two terms on the Beltrami County Board of Commissioners and has served on the Beltrami Electric Cooperative board of directors for the past nine years and currently serves as the board chair.
+John enjoys cross country skiing, riding bicycle, walking, and staying active physically, mentally, and spiritually.

 District 8 Director